osmhpi/stallgov-docs/Evaluation.md

 #### Fixed vs. dynamic frequency
 The "frequency" and "execution time" curves are created by requesting a fixed frequency at which the workload is to be run.
-As CpuFreq Governors like memutil or schedutil choose frequencies dynamically as needed they behave differently.
+As CpuFreq governors like memutil or schedutil choose frequencies dynamically as needed, they behave differently.
 Therefore their execution time or energy consumption may be outside the curve of fixed frequencies.
 As they don't run at just a single frequency, the X-Axis value of a governor measurement are using the average frequency that the workload actually ran at.